Here is a big-picture (conceptual) architecture of SilverBullet:

 The client is what you see when you open SilverBullet in a browser tab or window.
-It renders the UI, interacts with the user, runs Plugs, Space Lua, and maintains the index.
-90%+ of logic lives here.
+It renders the UI, interacts with the user and runs most of the logic.
+90%+ of logic in SilverBullet lives here.

 The client interacts with the service worker and server primarily via the HTTP API, which exposes CRUD-style operations on files.